kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Removed DestinationRule for Istio Ingress Gateway

 In this release, we removed the DestinationRule CR for the `istio-ingressgateway` service located in the `istio-system` Namespace.
-Destination Rule allowed sidecars to use **PERMISSIVE** mode when making internal requests to `istio-ingressgateway` using a fully qualified domain name (FQDN).
+Destination Rules allowed sidecars to use **PERMISSIVE** mode when making internal requests to `istio-ingressgateway` using a fully qualified domain name (FQDN).
 You can still use Destination Rules in your local (Minikube) installations.

 ## Installation